Ricky Hill: Luton Town

-1989 to 1990 (Le Havre – France)
+Le Havre

-In 1989, Hill moved on a free transfer to Le Havre in the French Second Division, where he was recommended to the club by Gerard Houllier, former Manager of the French National team, Paris St. Germain, Liverpool, and Aston Villa.
-Whilst at Le Havre, Hill played under head coach Pierre Mankowski who went on to become assistant manager to Raymond Domenech with the French National team.
-Hill credits his time at Le Havre for providing him advanced insight into sports science and youth development of which the club is renowned.
-Young players who came through the Le Havre academy system include Paul Pogba, Riyad Mahrez, Lassana Diarra, Benjamin Mendy, and Dimitri Payet.
+In 1989, Hill moved on a free transfer to Le Havre in the French Division 2, where he was recommended to the club by Gerard Houllier.
+Whilst at Le Havre, Hill played under head coach Pierre Mankowski who went on to become assistant manager to Raymond Domenech with the France national team.
+Hill credits his time at Le Havre for providing him advanced insight into sports science and youth development of which the club is renowned for.